globaleaks/whistleblowing-software/backend/doc/statsandaccounting.md

 The event collection and reporting works in this way:

   * Every handler has an hook called prepare and finish, in those functions implemented in handlers/base.py there are some check about event accounting.
-  * in anomaly.py there are two lists of event: incoming event and outcome event.
-    * incoming event is check if the handler requested match and is created a temporay object.
-    * outcome event is check handler and status code, ands is created an Event.

-  * When needed, the event queueu the current event queue can be analized and the appropriate Alarm level can be determinated.
+  * At a periodic time event queue is analized and the appropriate Alarm Level is determinated.
   * The Event window is set to 60 seconds, this mean that the event memory contains all the event happened in the latest 60 seconds.
-  * The Event window can be dumped by the admin, accessing to a spefic REST API /admin/activities intended to show the recent activities.
+  * The current event queue can be exported by the admin, accessing to a spefic REST API /admin/activities intended to show the recent activities.

-  * When an Event expire (after 60 seconds) a short summary is written; this is called RecentEventQueue, and this queue is cleaned every 10 minutes.
+  * When an Event expire (after 60 seconds) a short summary is written; this is called RecentEventQueue.
-  * Every 10 minutes the stats collection take the RecentEventQueue and flush it on the database.
+  * Every hour the stats collection take the RecentEventQueue and flush it on the database.

-  * Every 30 seconds a ResourceChecker routine is run; at the moment this routine monitors only the disk space with the aim to raise an alarm whenever the space is going to exausted (and this can eventually impair some upload or encryption activity)

-The following is the detail on the periodic routines and it's executin time (implemented in statistic_sched.py):
+The following is the detail on the periodic routines and their executing time (implemented in statistic_sched.py):

   * AnomaliesSchedule, 30 seconds
-  * ResourcesCheckSchedule, 30 seconds
-  * StatisticSchedule, 10 minutes
+  * StatisticSchedule, 1 hour

-# GLBacken internal scheduler
+# GLBackend internal scheduler

-## AnomaliesSchedule
+## AnomaliesSchedule (HANDLERS CHECK)

 Every 30 seconds is instanced an object of the class Alarm (anomaly.py) and is ask to compute the stress level based on the last 30 seconds window.